 I mean... apples and maple syrup.
 Do I really even need to say any more?

-A simple glaze made with pure maple syrup, powdered sugar, and vanilla and almond extract was hands down our favorite.
-Glazing the fritters right after frying them results in that crackly, sweet, doughnut shop glaze that’s sooooo good over warm, sweet, dough.
+A simple glaze made with pure maple syrup, powdered sugar, and vanilla and almond extract was our favorite, hands down.
+Glazing the fritters right after frying them results in that crackly, sweet, doughnut shop glaze that's sooooo good over warm, sweet, dough.

-The same dough used to make these Apple Fritters can also be used to make:
+The same dough used to make these Apple Fritters is also used to make:

 - Homemade Dinner Rolls